-Everything about the Final Rule and CITI Program
+Everything About the Revised Common Rule and CITI Program

-This article provides information on the Final Rule and CITI Program’s planned response, including revisions to our current content and development of new content, how these changes will affect organizations and learners, and how we will keep organizations and learners updated.
+This article provides information on the revised Common Rule and CITI Program’s response, including revisions to our current content and development of new content, how these changes affect organizations and learners, and how we keep organizations and learners updated.

 On 19 January 2017, the U.S. Department of Health and Human Services (HHS) and other Common Rule departments and agencies issued a Final Rule to update the current regulations at 45 CFR 46, Subpart A - "Federal Policy for the Protection of Human Subjects" (the Common Rule).
-The revisions are intended to reflect changes in the types of human subjects research being conducted and the landscape of research since the original rule published in 1974 and last revised in 1991.
-The changes also aim to reduce the administrative and regulatory burden of the current rule (known as the pre-2018 requirements), as well as better protect human subjects in research.
+The revisions are intended to reflect changes in the types of human subjects research being conducted and the landscape of research since the original rule was published in 1974 and later revised in 1991.
+The changes also aim to reduce the administrative and regulatory burden of the previous rule (known as the pre-2018 requirements), as well as better protect human subjects in research.
+The revised Common Rule was delayed several times, but the general compliance date is 21 January 2019 (following a six-month delay from the effective date of 19 July 2018).

 What are the changes?